MathAdventurer/EVSense/README.md

   - EVSense, a DNN model implemented in Pytorch, Python3
   - Data loader, data processing, data query, etc. for Pecan Street dataset
   - Model pruning and compression, transfer learning for the proposed EVsense, which have been validation on both sever, PC and the end device: Raspberry Pi 4B
-  - Some revised version loss function like Dice-loss, Forcal loss, etc.
+  - Some revised version loss function like Dice-loss, Focal loss, etc.
   - Implemented benchmarks, codes and datasets
   - EV charging session analysis and visualization